technomada/cb-apps/README.md

 Cloudblast application channel.

-See 'apps' for app definition files.definition
+See 'apps' for app definition files.